RC Havířov

 RC Havířov is a Czech rugby club based in Havířov.
-They currently play in the Czech Rugby League.
+They currently play in the 1.
+Liga ragby XV.

 History

 The club was founded in 1966 by Eduard Vaníček and Karel Gaman, two ex-Lokomotiva Ostrava (now Sokol Mariánské Hory) players.

 Initially the club had only a youth team, but a senior side was added in 1972.
 The club changed its name to the present one in 1998.

+The club was relegated from Extraliga ragby XV in 2007.
+They later returned to the Extraliga, finishing in second place in 2012.